 Sales of gravity-feed IC test handlers used in DRAM testing represented a significant percentage of Cohu's total semiconductor equipment related revenue during the period 1994 through 1998.
 Due to changes in IC package technology, gravity-feed handlers are no longer suitable for handling many types of DRAMs.
 As a result, we have seen a significant decline in sales of our gravity-feed test handler products.
 Pick-and-place IC handlers used in DRAM applications account for a significant portion of the worldwide IC handler market and Cohu's market share in the DRAM segment is negligible.
-While Cohu's share of the gravity-feed handler market is minimal, such handlers are used in numerous non DRAM applications and continue to represent a significant portion of the worldwide test handler market.
-Our failure to participate in the DRAM and/or gravity-feed market segments could adversely impact our business and results of operations.
+While Cohu's share of the gravity-feed handler market is negligible, such handlers are used in numerous non DRAM applications and continue to represent a significant portion of the worldwide test handler market.
+Our failure to participate in the DRAM and/or gravity-feed market segments limits our total available sales market and as a result our business and results of operations have been and will continue to be negatively impacted.